Rand Stats

 Hi there!

-Now suppose you would like to sometimes run separately either the first test or the second and third together (they share the lexical-scoped $foo variable, so it makes sense, eh).
-Using this module, you could wrap those parts in labeled blocks and have "done-testing" instead of a "plan" (since not all tests will always be run).
+Now suppose you would like to sometimes run separately either the first test or the second and third together -- the latter share the $baz variable, so it makes sense.
+You could wrap those parts in labeled blocks and have done-testing instead of plan 3, since not all tests will always be run.
 For example:

 use Test;